-Los Angeles-based composer Stephen Cabell's music ranges stylistically from monolithic to delicate and spare.
-Drawing on a rich background of classical and popular music, and inspired by visual art, literature, and other art forms, Stephen has forged an arresting musical voice through a body of work that spans orchestral, concert band, chamber, and vocal music.
+Kentucky born and bred, composer Stephen Cabell's music ranges stylistically from monolithic to delicate and spare.
+Drawing on a rich background of classical and popular music, and inspired by visual art, literature, and other art forms, Stephen has forged an arresting musical voice through a body of work that spans orchestral, concert band, chamber, vocal, electronic, and film music.
 His highly-structured and crafted works captivate both casual and expert listeners alike.

-Stephen’s music has been commissioned and premiered by the Indianapolis Symphony, Curtis Symphony, Atlantic Music Festival Orchestra, Owensboro Symphony, Aspen Contemporary Ensemble, Iktus Percussion, Unheard-of//Ensemble, Imani Winds, the Lyra Society of Philadelphia, and the Random Access Music Players.
-He collaborates with both distinguished and established musicians as well as emerging musicians of his generation, including Lisa Moore with Kettle Corn New Music, H. Robert Reynolds, David Fung, Sean Kennard, Bianca Garcia, Alicia Choi, Sean Ritenauer, Futaba Niekawa, Teddy Abrams, and Benjamin Schwartz.
-His work has been recently performed at concerts of the Atlantic Music Festival at Colby College (ME), the Queens New Music Festival (NY), and Kettle Corn New Music at the DiMenna Center (NY).
-In 2017, his work will be premiered by the University of Southern California Thornton Wind Ensemble and Unheard-of//Ensemble.
+Stephen’s music has been performed by the Indianapolis Symphony, Curtis Symphony, USC Thornton Orchestra and Wind Ensemble, Atlantic Music Festival Orchestra, Owensboro Symphony, Aspen Contemporary Ensemble, Iktus Percussion, Unheard-of//Ensemble, the Lyra Society of Philadelphia, Random Access Music Players, AMF Contemporary Ensemble, and American Modern Ensemble.
+He enjoys collaborating with both established and emerging musicians, including Lisa Moore with Kettle Corn New Music, H. Robert Reynolds, David Fung, Sean Kennard, Alicia Choi, Sean Ritenauer, Futaba Niekawa, Teddy Abrams, Jonathan Schiffman, and Benjamin Schwartz.

-Stephen received the Hans J. Salter Endowed Music Award from the University of Southern California, the Joseph H. Bearns Prize in Music from Columbia University, the Prix Nadia Boulanger from the American Conservatory of Fontainebleau, the Marylyn K. Glick Young Composer Award from the Indianapolis Symphony, multiple Morton Gould Young Composer Awards, and ASCAP Plus Awards.
-His residencies and fellowships include the Yaddo artists’ community, the American Conservatory of Fontainbleau, France, Lewes Chamber Music Festival, and Aspen Music Festival and School.
-He is an associate member of the Random Access Music Composers' Collective.
+Stephen received the Hans J. Salter Endowed Music Award from the University of Southern California, the Joseph H. Bearns Prize in Music from Columbia University, the Prix Nadia Boulanger from the American Conservatory of Fontainebleau, the Marylyn K. Glick Young Composer Award from the Indianapolis Symphony, two Morton Gould Young Composer Awards, and ASCAP Plus Awards.
+His residencies and fellowships include the Yaddo artists’ community, the American Conservatory of Fontainbleau, France, Lewes Chamber Music Festival, and Aspen Music Festival and School, and has served as an associate member of the Random Access Music Composers' Collective in New York City.